learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/OpenShift.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port=8080)
 ```
 Flask is a framework that is used to create web application.
-The code above creates a simple web app that prints Hello Word.
+The code above creates a simple web app that prints Hello World.

 - Create a requirements file called requirements.txt:
 ```